TranXuanAnh930/i-dolly-monolith/README.md

 rather than hand-typing a second parallel shape next to the schema — so a field renamed on the schema fails loudly the next time the cache is written, instead of silently drifting out of sync with what the endpoint's `response_model` actually promises.

+**Lottery notifications — three manager-facing signals for a fire-and-forget job, and why win/loss email was cut.** `PUT /concerts/lottery-draw/{id}` only enqueues a Celery task and returns immediately — the router never gets the actual draw result back, so the only way a manager learns what stage a draw is in is three separate in-app notifications: `lottery_draw_triggered` (the moment the button is pressed), `lottery_draw_failed` (the task raised — a closed-campaign race from a double-click, entries not closed yet, a real bug — caught, notified, then re-raised so Celery's own `FAILURE` state still reflects it too, not just the notification), and `lottery_draw_completed` (the draw's own commit landed).
+None of the three carry per-winner detail — that's what the results view in the use case flow above is for.
+Fans still get an in-app `lottery_result` notification each way, plus `lottery_payment_reminder` for winners, but no email: `LOTTERY_WON`/`LOTTERY_LOST` templates existed early on and were deliberately removed once testing against real seed-fan addresses meant every test draw was sending real win/loss email; `lottery_payment_confirmation` (an actual payment succeeding) kept its email, since payment/ticket confirmation is the event actually worth an inbox notification here, not "how the draw came out."
+Separately, the Celery task's return value has to be `.model_dump(mode="json")`'d rather than returned as the raw `LotteryResult` Pydantic model — Celery's JSON result serializer can't encode an arbitrary model, and shipping the raw object once had the draw finish successfully in the database while Celery itself logged and recorded the task as a `FAILURE`, purely from that encode step failing after the real work was already done.

 ## Tech stack